-LABEL DESCRIPTION 464XLAT Enable this to have the Zyxel Device translate outgoing IPv4 packets to IPv6 packets.
+LABEL DESCRIPTION MLD Proxy Enable Select this checkbox or option to have the Zyxel Device act as an MLD proxy on this connection.
+This allows the Zyxel Device to get subscription information and maintain a joined member list for each Multicast group.
+It can reduce Multicast traffic significantly.
+Apply as Default Gateway Select this option to have the Zyxel Device use the WAN interface of this connection as the system default gateway.
+464XLAT Enable this to have the Zyxel Device translate outgoing IPv4 packets to IPv6 packets.
 Use this function if you want to use IPv4 devices and services when your ISP provides an IPv6-only mobile network.
-See Section on page 120 for more information about 464XLAT.
+See Section on page 129 for more information about 464XLAT.
 Auto Prefix64 Enable this to have the Zyxel Device automatically add the IPv6 prefix assigned by your ISP to the outgoing IPv4 packets.
 Disable this and configure the Static IPv6 Prefix field if you want to manually assign an IPv6 prefix.
 Static IPv6 Prefix Enter an IPv6 prefix that the Zyxel Device adds to the outgoing IPv4 packets.
+DS-Lite This is available only when you select IPv6 Only in the IPv4/IPv6 Mode field.
+Click this switch to enable DS-Lite to let local computers use IPv4 through an ISP's IPv6 network.
+DS-Lite Relay Server IP Specify the transition router's IPv6 address.
 Cancel Click Cancel to exit this screen without saving.
 Apply Click Apply to save your changes.